Luuk, Sulu

-Luuk, officially the Municipality of Luuk (Tausūg: Kawman sin Luuk; Bayan ng Luuk), is a 3rd class municipality in the province of Sulu, Philippines.
+Luuk, officially the Municipality of Luuk (Tausūg: Kawman sin Luuk; Bayan ng Luuk), is a municipality in the province of Sulu, Philippines.
 According to the 2020 census, it has a population of 37,873 people.

 On July 14, 2007, 8 of its barangays were constituted into the separate municipality of Omar, Sulu.

 History

 Luuk was the main site of the violent Kamlon Revolt in 1951.
 This municipality was once a warzone where the government forces and the Muslim rebels would engage frequently for a span of 5–7 years.